Friday, January 29, 2010

 my fortune cookie said:

-"you find beuaty in ordenary things. do not lose this ablity in bed."
+"you find beuaty in ordenary things. do not lose this ablity in bed."makes me ever so much more ponderant.

 also i'm very distracti-